 To provide gambling, a licence from the Danish Gambling Authority is required if the game meets all of the three following conditions:

-- The participants must pay a stake (money or similar of an economic value)
+- The participants must pay a stake (money or similar of a monetary value)

-- The participants have a chance of winning (all kinds of prizes of an economic value)
+- The participants have a chance of winning (all kinds of prizes of a monetary value)

 - The gambling activity has an element of chance